ahonkatu/PurOja_source_files/01_Data/01_Raw/features/ReadMeFirst.txt.txt

 Pickels with features are cretaed in this file.
+This the the output path file.
+Pickels were changed to zarr files in the end.